IRS Revocation or Denial of Passport – Examples of $50,000 Debt

 Will You Get “Caught”

 There are a lot of high emotions online by individuals who could feasibly get stuck in this matrix of passport revocation, and feel it is very unfair to them.
 We agree.
-Moreover, there are some law firms that will tell you that unless you file if the IRS finds you you’ll go to jail for five years in prison; we disagree.
+Moreover, there are some law firms that you must file, and if you do not file, the IRS will find you and send you to prison; we disagree.

 The reality is, there is no way to know whether you would ever get caught by the IRS.
 Out of the hundreds of millions of people, a minute fraction of them are audited each year.
 With that said, if you happen to be one of the unlucky few individuals audited, haven’t filed your U.S. taxes, and rely on your U.S. passport — then you may really have to consider getting into compliance, and carefully weigh the options for reporting.